 Have you got a question about the Green Heart?
 Browse our FAQs to find the answer, or get in contact with the team.

-The former library, opened in 1959, was not deemed suitable as a 21st Century university building and after much investigation and deliberation, it was established that the cost and time of refurbishing the former library would not be reasonable.
+The former library, opened in 1959, was not deemed suitable as a 21st Century university building and after much investigation and deliberation, it was established that the cost and time of refurbishing the former library would not have been reasonable.
 It was judged more viable to create a new facility to meet the needs of our students and staff, and also provide the opportunity to open up the heart of the campus and renew the view of Old Joe and the Aston Web semi-circle from the historic North Gates.
-Nevertheless, significant features from the former library will be saved, or have already been moved, such as the University shields.
+Nevertheless, significant features from the former library have been saved such as the University crests.

-Who is responsible for the demolition of the former library?
+Who was responsible for the demolition of the former library?

-The University Estates team are working with the same contractors who constructed the New Library, Carillion, to plan the demolition of the former library.
-This is the company who also built the new library in the city centre (Library of Birmingham) and who are currently completing the demolition of the former Birmingham Central Library.
-We’ve appointed them so that they can bring that knowledge and experience to our project.
+The University Estates team worked with the same contractors who constructed the new library, Carillion Plc, to plan the demolition of the former library.
+This is the company who also built the new library in the city centre (Library of Birmingham) and who completed the demolition of the former Birmingham Central Library.

-Will the furniture from the former library be repurposed?
+Was the furniture from the former library repurposed?

-It has always been a key part of the Green Heart project, to make its development sustainable and ethical.
-The Library Services have been making arrangements for the redistribution of the former library’s furniture since planning began.
-Foremost, furniture has been offered for reuse in other locations on campus including, helping to furnish the University’s Hydrogen Barge, which is used primarily for science outreach and political engagement.
-In addition, the team from Library Services have been working with the Guild of Students and external charities to arrange for surplus furniture to be reused by students, schools, convents and other charities.
-To date (December 2016), 31 trucks and 14 vans have taken furniture from the building to be redistributed in this way.
-This process restarted in January, once asbestos surveys were complete, and it was safe to re-enter the building.
-If you have any specific questions relating to the repurposing of the former library’s furniture, please contact Kulvinder Buray (Library Services).
+It has always been a key part of the Green Heart project to make its development sustainable and ethical.
+Library Services made arrangements for the redistribution of the former library’s furniture right from the start of the project.
+Foremost, furniture was offered for reuse in other locations on campus including helping to furnish the University’s Hydrogen Barge, which is used primarily for science outreach and political engagement.
+In addition, the team from the Library Services worked with the Guild of Students and external charities to arrange for surplus furniture to be reused by students, schools, convents and other charities.
+By December 2016, 31 trucks and 14 vans took furniture from the building to be redistributed.
+This process restarted in January 2017, once asbestos surveys were complete, and it was safe to re-enter the building.

-What will happen to the University of Birmingham crests above the former library?
+What happened to the University of Birmingham crests above the former library?

 The University crests at the heart of campus have been a beloved sight above the former library for many years, and with the creation of the Green Heart, we hope to enhance their prominence.
-From 26 June, scaffolding will be erected to carefully remove the crests, which will be completed by the end of July.
-They will then undergo thorough restoration to return them to their former glory.
-For 2019, the crests will be incorporated into the Green Heart on the new walkway next to the Arts Building; right at the heart of campus once more.
+In June 2017, scaffolding was erected to carefully remove the crests.
+They are now undergoing thorough restoration to return them to their former glory.
+Upon completion, the crests will be incorporated into the Green Heart on the new walkway next to the Arts Building; right at the heart of campus once more.
 Watch our Green Heart animation to see where they will be located.

 What is the Green Heart project?

 Measuring over 12 acres, the Green Heart project will open up the centre of campus for students, staff and the local community to enjoy.
 It will provide a space for performances, socialising, meeting and working, while opening up views across the whole campus, as envisaged in the 1920s.
-MJP Architects were appointed by the University to develop a new masterplan for the Edgbaston Campus in order to set a framework for future developments.
-The project will reopen the historic north-south vista from Pritchatts Road to the Aston Webb buildings.
-This masterplan was a key part of the 2012 Campus Development Hybrid Planning Application which set the agenda for the current developments.
+The project will also reopen the historic north-south vista from Pritchatts Road to the Aston Webb buildings.
+The Green Heart is part of the University's Estates Strategy capital masterplan which covers the five-year period 2016 - 2021.
+The University has now announced Phase 2 of this plan, which outlines new projects between 2022 - 2026.

 How did you decide what elements the Green Heart would include?